oVirt/ovirt-site/source/feature/aggregate-qos.html.md

 #### Engine Core

 *   Introducing a new name space QoS, IQoS interface, and QoSType (network, cpu, storage).
-*   Data Base: extend netwok_qos, rename it to qos, have a type field (QoSType), all other limits wil be added here.
+*   Data Base: extend netwok_qos, rename it to qos, have a type field (QoSType), all other limits wil be added here (sparse matrix).

 #### RESTful API